bahrus/trans-render/README.md

 The array alternates between static content, and dynamic properties coming from the host.

+If there is an array with a single string item, extract that property from the host.

+So "article": ["mainContent"] means article.textContent = host.mainContent;

 ## P[E[A[T]]] [TODO]

 After setting the string value of a node, setting properties, attaching event handlers, as well as attributes comes next in things we do over and over again.

+We follow the approach adopted with SplitText -- Slightly verbose binding is used, in order to avoid expensive evals or other kinds of fancy string parsing.

 ```html
 <template id=template>